Travel tips and advice for keeping toddlers & children entertained and comfortable on a plane

 As well as in-flight entertainment and activity kits, what can you bring with you to keep little ones amused on a long flight? (see also What to pack which highlights ideas – as well as our guide what NOT to pack for toddlers!).
 The key is to pack a special “goodies bag”.
 This can be a mixture of old and new toys for them to explore.

-- Don’t expect to simply hand them the bag and get settled, you should explore the bag with them, and try to pace things out over the duration you expect them to be awake for
+- Don’t expect to simply hand them the bag and get settled, you should explore the bag with them, and try to pace things out over the duration you expect your child to be awake for.

 - Forget trying to watch the in-flight movie yourself or taking a nap, you’ll only end up frustrated at the constant interruptions.
 If your little angels do fall asleep, consider this purely as bonus time – this is very much an example of when setting your expectations will reduce your stress levels